JWoww: Personal life

 Farley and Roger Mathews married in October 2015.
 They have two children: daughter Meilani, born July 13, 2014, and son Greyson, born May 5, 2016.
 In September 2018, Farley filed for divorce, citing irreconcilable differences.
-In the midst of her divorce from Mathews, on December 17, 2018, she reported to the police that her previous boyfriend Tom Lippolis, whom she had dated approximately 10 years ago, and had made appearances with her in the early seasons of Jersey Shore, attempted to extort $25,000 from her in exchange for not selling "her secrets" to the press.
+In the midst of her divorce from Mathews, on December 17, 2018, she reported to the police that her previous boyfriend Tom Lippolis, whom she had dated approximately 10 years prior, and had made appearances with her in the early seasons of Jersey Shore, attempted to extort $25,000 from her in exchange for not selling "her secrets" to the press.
 He was arrested for this crime on December 19, 2018.
 In August 2019, Farley's divorce from Mathews was finalized.
 From April to October 2019, Farley was in a relationship with professional wrestler Zack Carpinello.
 After a brief separation period, Farley confirmed reconciliation on her Instagram page in December 2019.
 In February 2021, the couple became engaged at the Empire State Building, a surprise for Farley’s birthday.